A note on strong axiomatization of G\"odel Justification Logic: Conclusions and further directions

-Among the other prominent representatives for systems of mathematical fuzzy logic, G\"odel logic is in general a well-behaved example (e.g. being the only instance enjoying the classical deduction theorem), as this paper additionally exhibits through the similarity of G\"odel-Justification logic to many classical cases.
-However, for future work it might be interesting to consider these other common examples as choices of bases for Justification Logic.
+Among the other prominent representatives for systems of mathematical fuzzy logic, G\"odel logic is in general a well-behaved example (e.g. being the only instance enjoying the classical deduction theorem), as this paper additionally exhibits through the similarity of G\"odel justification logic to many classical cases.
+However, for future work it might be interesting to consider these other common examples as choices of bases for justification logic.
 Investigations in this already include Ghari's work \cite{Gha2016}, where he studies the case of using rational Pavelka logic, i.e. \L ukasiewicz logic with truth constants $\bar{r}$ for every $r\in [0,1]\cap\mathbb{Q}$.
 But also \L ukasiewicz logic alone as well as Product logic shall be very interesting to consider.\footnote{As said before, in \cite{Gha2014}, Ghari already exhibited the basics of some of these various other systems over crisp frames.}\\

-As however already exhibited in \cite{VEG2017}, \cite{BEG2007} and e.g. \cite{Vid2015}, etc., these logics prove themselves already to be quite untamed in the context of classical modal operators, as e.g. the modal axiom (K)
+As however already exhibited in e.g. \cite{VEG2017}, \cite{BEG2007}, \cite{Vid2015}, these logics prove themselves already to be quite untamed in the context of classical modal operators, as e.g. the modal axiom (K)

 is no longer valid over the class of all corresponding Kripke models with \emph{fuzzy} accessibility function.
-It should be interesting to see how these logics cooperate with an extension in the spirit of Justification Logic, both in fuzzy-framed and crisp-framed models and if they are respectively strongly axiomatizable.
+It should be interesting to see how these logics cooperate with an extension in the spirit of justification logic, both in fuzzy-framed and crisp-framed models and if they are respectively axiomatizable.